ViktorijaJova/taskForm/README.md

 Responsiveness: Resize the browser to verify that the form is responsive on different screen sizes.
  Accessibility
 The form includes proper ARIA attributes for accessibility.

+Testing
+Fill out the form fields and test the validation:

+Names must contain only letters and spaces.

+Phone numbers must be between 7 and 15 digits.

+Use the "Back" button to navigate between steps and ensure the state is preserved.